Become an Amazon seller: Successfully sell merchandise and private label products

 The following matrix provides a first overview:

-low competitionhigh competition
+low competitionstrong competition

 high sales potentialinvest immediatelyonly with competitive purchase prices

-low sales potentialtest with a small quantityStay away!
+low sales potentialtest with small quantityHands off!

-Diversification: Develop Product Range
+Diversification: Develop product range

 There are two main reasons for this.

-Therefore, it makes sense to start with branded goods to get to know Amazon.
+Therefore, it makes sense to start with traded goods to get to know Amazon.
 Try to acquire as much knowledge as you can.
 Once you have built a solid foundation, you can launch your first private label product.

 James Thomson

-Former Head of Amazon Services
+former Head of Amazon Services

 • …fulfill all tax obligations, including One-Stop-Shop (OSS).